gyund/fundamental-analysis/docs/docs/design/data-retrieval.md

 - We will need to use the start/end dates for this, which can be derived from existing reports.
 - The user agent will need to be provided

+## Yahoo Finance

+!!! important
+    This library is for personal use only.
+Please see documentation on [yfinance](https://github.com/ranaroussi/yfinance) licensing notices regarding Yahoo's APIs.
+Extensive work has been made to minimize loads and requests through caching mechanisms.
+This project uses a sqlite cache for the results.

+For testing and for personal use until we can get [Edgar processing](#edgar-downloads) working, we will be using the [yfinance](https://github.com/ranaroussi/yfinance) python library.